digidem/mapeo-web/README.md

 - Set up Nginx [with this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-20-04)
 - Install mapeo-web with `npm i -g digidem/mapeo-web#ws-rewrite`
 - You can run the server with `mapeo-web start --port 62736`.
 62736 is `MAPEO` on a dialpad
+- Create a user for mapeo-web with `useradd mapeo-web`
+- Set up the home dir with `mkhomedir_helper mapeo-web`
 - You can set up a service for it in the background with this:

 ```